chrioikon/python_json_short_products/README.md

 # python_json_short_products

-This is a sort json programm with an html and php files that sort a JSON Object according to parameters given by the user in rules.json
+This is a sort json program with an html and php files that sort a JSON Object according to parameters given by the user in rules.json

 The rules.json file should have the form {"Expresions":{"expresion":weight}}